 Also, you can create a new version outside of the sprint, assign it to the tasks that belong to a certain release and once all the tasks are complete, you can release a new version.

-12. Roadmap boards for Project Planning & Scheduling
+12. Roadmap boards for Project Planning and Scheduling

-One of the easiest way for a better project scheduling is organizing the tasks on a Roadmap board.
-Roadmap board is a visual representation of a project schedule.
+One of the easiest ways for better project scheduling is organizing the tasks on a Roadmap board.
+A Roadmap board is a visual representation of a project schedule.
 It helps you to see the list of your tasks on a Calendar, define and edit start and end dates and plan your team workload at a glance.

-Trello has a paid Chrome Extension for this purpose, while Hygger offers an out of the box Roadmap board.
-Roadmap board gives you a possibility to add single tasks and group of tasks.
+Trello has a paid Chrome Extension for this purpose, while Hygger offers an out of box Roadmap board.
+The Roadmap board gives you the possibility to add single tasks and group of tasks.
 You can also add links to the tasks from other boards in case you need to show some task dependencies or to consider their fulfillment within your project schedule.
-When you link a task from a Kanban board to a Roadmap, and its’ status changes, you will see the change directly on a Roadmap due to the auto sync option.
+When you link a task from a Kanban board to a Roadmap, and its’ status changes, you will see the change directly on a Roadmap due to the auto-sync option.

 13. Projects and Collections

 Trello allows you to group the boards into Teams.
 Collections are available on a paid basis for Business Class users.
 Meanwhile, in Hygger you can set up different projects for your Company, grouping boards related to a certain projects there.
 You can also create Collections to store boards that might not be necessarily related to a project or can be grouped by a certain parameter.

 For example, all boards, related to development, can be grouped into Development collection.
 HR boards, such as Onboarding & Adaptation, Recruitment and others, can be stored in a Human Resources collection.
 Each of your Sales executives can have a separate collection for his accounts, that other team members won’t see.